Digirail-uk/website/exampleSite/content/english/contact/_index.md

 ---
-title: "Drop Us A Note"
+title: Drop Us A Note
-description: "this is meta description"
-draft: false
+description: and tell us how we can help your railway business
-bg_image: "images/featue-bg.jpg"
+bg_image: images/featue-bg.jpg

 ---